Franweb79/Datepedia/README.md

     As the order to show dates can be different on this component than on modal, because year is not present, I also will declare 2 new properties:

      firstDateToShowOnModal

      lastDateToShowOnModal

 4 -

      firstDateToShowOnModal

     and

      lastDateToShowOnModal

     are used to pass its values to child component app-modal, then values can be shown on the modal.

     These two properties receive their values from date1 and date2 properties from the _dates service.

-    We use them because service is private, so can´t use it on the template (outside the class), so we need properties with public visibility in order to be used on component´s HTML template
+    We use them because service is private, so can´t use it on the template (outside the class), so we need properties with public visibility in order to be used on component´s HTML template.

     As date and date 2 have a number[] type, we will convert them to string with a custom method created on the service

 5 -

      arrayNumberWithFirstDateToBeSentToApi

     and

      arrayNumberWithLastDateToBeSentToApi

     This two properties will be sent to the API on the proper order.

     We need them because the API requires them to be numbers, so we can´t simply send the same string properties we declared above, to send dates to modals.

     Also array of numbers can't be directly piped on the template as we can do with strings, so for the moment I find easier to do this way:

       -string properties with dates to be shown on modals, -array of numbers with dates to be sent to API